 50 * 1 * lot traded = $100

 The appropriate position is therefore 2 mini lots ($20,000 notional value).

-Beginners might find it easier to set a stop loss and take profit order prior to entering a position, and sticking to it.
+Beginners might find it easier to set a stop-loss and take-profit order prior to entering a position, and sticking to it.
 Clearly, if you get stopped out all the time, you need to review your strategy and see what is going wrong.
-However, being disciplined and sticking to the pre-determined levels can help you in finding out if a strategy is actually working or not.
-You might have a good strategy, but if you close a winning trade way before it reaches the take profit level because you want to book in the profit, while keeping losses running as you don’t want to book losses, you will still fail.
+However, being disciplined and sticking to the pre-determined levels can help you find out if a strategy is actually working or not.
+You might have a good strategy, but if you close a winning trade way before it reaches the take profit level because you want to book in the profit while keeping losses running as you don’t want to book losses, you will still fail.

 Trailing stops can work well in trending markets.
-For example, a trader being long Gold when the precious metal is in a strong uptrend might gradually move the stop loss order higher as the price is rising.
+For example, a trader being long gold when the precious metal is in a strong uptrend might gradually move the stop loss order higher as the price rises.
 With this, the trader is protecting his/her profits if the market suddenly reverses.
 However, traders must be careful not to use this method in ranging markets, as they would get stopped out frequently.

 As there is no correct or incorrect way of managing trades, the best way to find a suitable method is to practice on a demo account.
 Traders who are impulsive and struggle to maintain discipline might opt for pre-determined exit levels.
 On the other hand, experienced traders might feel comfortable by not setting any pre-determined levels and managing their position as the market moves.

 There is no optimal position sizing model.
 Just like with trading strategies, it all comes down to testing and exploring which method suits you best as a trader.

 It is important not to abruptly change or mix different position sizing techniques, but rather to have a proper plan in place and ensure consistency.
 A demo trading account is the perfect solution if you need more time to explore which method is the best fit for your trading style.